-In 2020, FCARMB continued to collaborate with numerous organisations and tertiary institutions to undertake relevant alpine research to enhance understanding of the unique alpine biodiversity.
-Over a dozen research projects were undertaken in the resort this year including ongoing projects.
-The research addressed varied research topics including threatened species, climate change, alpine ecology and the monitoring of animal populations.
-It is hoped that the findings from this research will provide information that can inform land management decisions using the most current knowledge.
+FCARMB is proud to continue to collaborate with numerous organisations and tertiary institutions to undertake relevant alpine research to extend on the knowledge of unique alpine biodiversity, identify threats and inform best practice land management.
+In 2021, there were over twenty different research projects undertaken in the resort, including several ongoing longer-term projects.
+Research topics addressed various aspects of alpine ecosystems including threatened species, climate change, alpine ecology, soils, and weather.
+Researchers regularly share their findings with FCARMB and it is hoped that this research will provide information that can inform land management decisions using the most current knowledge.